 The Biostatistical Consulting Unit is housed within the George and Fay Yee Centre for Healthcare Innovation (CHI).
 CHI was established in 2008 as collaboration between the University of Manitoba & the Winnipeg Regional Health Authority.
 CHI works to ensure that the latest research and evidence are translated into improved patient outcomes, enhanced patient experiences and improved access to care for Manitobans.
 Additionally, CHI houses Manitoba's SUPPORT Unit.
 Support for People and Patient-Oriented Research and Trials (SUPPORT) Units are a part of Canada's Strategy for Patient Oriented Research, (SPOR).
 Please click here to learn more about CHI.

 The Biostatistical Consulting Unit (BCU) serves as a resource of statistical expertise for researchers and students across the University of Manitoba environment.
-While the BCU is a cost recovery unit, there are accommodations for students and faculty members who do not have funds to support their research.
+The BCU operates on a cost recovery model; however, there are accommodations for students and faculty members who do not have funds to support their research.

 • Faculty/researcher/student research collaboration including research design, data collection, data analysis and interpretation.

 • Grant/funding planning, development, and proposal preparation.

 • Inter-disciplinary or multi-disciplinary collaboration on research teams.

 • Data collections and preparation for data analysis.